Biboy-al/Fredo/README.md

   2. Malware has dead branches, i.e if statements that will always be false or true.
 This aims to confuse static analysis programs.

 - They are likely to use a disassembler like IDA Pro or Ghidra to analyze your malware.
+  1. Have dead branches to make the code more complicated

 - The defender may run your malware inside a standard sandbox for quick dynamic analysis.
   1. Upon inital execution the malware will sleep for 10 minutes.
 Sandboxes have a predefined timer, and this is function will wait out it's timer.